• Aboriginal and Torres Strait Islander Health Performance Framework

 Focus population groups

-This section explores key statistics for specific population groups – Indigenous mothers and babies, teenage mothers and their babies, older mothers and their babies, and mothers who have multiple births and their babies.
+This section explores key statistics for specific population groups – First Nations mothers and babies, mothers aged under 20 and their babies, mothers aged 35 and over and their babies, and mothers who have multiple births and their babies.
 It uses the data visualisations and accompanying text to tell the story of each group, so no comparison is made with other populations.

-Indigenous status of the mother, babies born to Indigenous mothers and Indigenous status of the baby
+First Nations status of the mother, babies born to First Nations mothers and First Nations status of the baby

 Read more